gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 endif()
 ```

-There was a lot of trial and error.
+There was a lot of trial and error as you can guess.

-Also, gcc is not directly supported for cross-compilation in this approach (although it can be made to work) because gcc does not support a `--target` option like clang does, since it's not a cross-compiler.
+Also, gcc is not directly supported for cross-compilation in this approach because gcc does not support a `--target` option like clang does, since it's not a cross-compiler.
 You have to download the variant you need e.g. `gcc-9-i686-linux-gnu` to compile for x86, and set `CMAKE_C_COMPILER` and `CMAKE_CXX_COMPILER` to `gcc-9-i686-linux-gnu`.
 However, in that case you are not setting `CMAKE_SYSTEM_NAME` and `CMAKE_SYSTEM_PROCESSOR` since it's in theory not cross-compiling, so `cargo` will not have its `--target` option filled, so it won't work for the Rust code.
 I advise sticking with clang in this setup.
+Still, when not cross-compiling, gcc works fine.

 Finally, I wrote a Lua script to cross-compile for every platform we support to make sure I did not break anything.
-I resorted to using the Zig toolchain (not the language) to be able to statically link to musl or build for iOS.
-This is very useful also if you have several compile-time feature flags and want to build in different configurations for all platforms:
+I resorted to using the Zig toolchain (not the language) to be able to statically link with musl or cross-compile from Linux to iOS which I could not achieve with pure clang.
+However this is only my local setup, we do not use the Zig toolchain when building the production artifacts (e.g. the iOS build is done in a macOS virtual machine).

+This is very useful also if you have several compile-time feature flags and want to build in different configurations for all platforms, e.g. enable/disable logs at compile time:

 ```lua
 local android_sdk = arg[1]